California State Polytechnic University

 - 6.4 Executive Parking Zones

 - Executive Parking Pass holders may utilize the following zones: staff, general, sponsored guest and executive parking spaces.
-The Executive Pass is not valid for lot A-1 located adjacent to the Administration Building.
 Limited-time staff loading and limited-time zones (excluding meters) may be utilized for the posted time period only.

-- An Executive Parking Pass is not valid in lot A-1, residential student lots, state vehicle spaces (yellow zones), red zones, non-designated spaces (outside of painted lines or zones), disabled spaces (without a DMV disabled placard or plates), passenger loading zones (white curbed areas) or metered parking zones.
+- An Executive Parking Pass is not valid in lot A-1, residential student lots (R-1,R-3 or R-4), state vehicle spaces (yellow zones), red zones, non-designated spaces (outside of painted lines or zones), disabled spaces (without a DMV disabled placard or plates), passenger loading zones (white curbed areas) or metered parking zones.

 Back to top